-- 2.1 Encourages a culture that is firm about the unacceptable nature of bullying. - 2.2 Articulates how bullying is defined and addressed; including the means taken to prevent incidents and the response taken when bullying occurs. - 2.3 Supports the school's Mission and Vision Statements and guidelines of Catholic Education in the Diocese of Sale. - 2.4 Actively promotes respect and positive relationships to prevent bullying.
+- 2.1 Encourages a culture that is firm about the unacceptable nature of bullying. - 2.2 Articulates how bullying is defined and addressed; including the means taken to prevent incidents and the response taken when bullying occurs. - 2.3 Supports Marist-Sion College Warragul's (Marist-Sion College) Mission and Vision Statements and guidelines of the Diocese of Sale Catholic Education Ltd (DOSCEL). - 2.4 Actively promotes respect and positive relationships to prevent bullying.